-Hank Darlington along with the late Charles Goldberg are the first two decorative plumbing and hardware dealers to have served on the NKBA Board of Directors.
-Through their efforts decorative plumbing and hardware became a distinctly recognized discipline.
-In recognizing Darlington at the DPHA Annual Meeting, DPHA President Bill Fiddler claimed, "Hank helped put the bath in kitchen and bath."
+Hank Darlington, along with the late Charles Goldberg, were the first two decorative plumbing and hardware dealers to have served on the NKBA Board of Directors.
+Through their efforts, decorative plumbing and hardware became a distinctly recognized discipline.
+In recognizing Darlington at the 2005 DPHA Annual Meeting, DPHA President Bill Fiddler claimed, "Hank helped put the bath in kitchen and bath."

-Darlington along with his wife Carol built the Plummery in Sacramento and Oakland into one of the nation's great showroom operations.
-After selling the business, Darlington continues give back to his industry by consulting with numerous showrooms and manufacturers, sharing his wisdom, business acumen and experience.
+Darlington, along with his wife Carol, built the Plummery in Sacramento and Oakland into one of the nation's great showroom operations.
+After selling the business, Darlington continues to give back to his industry by consulting with numerous showrooms and manufacturers, sharing his wisdom, business acumen and experience.
 He is the author of The Complete Business Management Guide for Kitchen & Bath Professionals, Human Resource Management, The Complete Business Management Guide and Kitchen & Bath Business Management.